 Is Disney Very Merriest After Hours Worth It?

 I think Disney Very Merriest After Hours is worth it for a limited number of Disney World guests.
-Adults, or families with older kids, willing to stay up super late for low ride wait times and special Christmas fireworks will love Very Merriest After Hours.
+Adults, or families with older kids, willing to stay up super late for low ride wait times, special Christmas fireworks, and a parade will love Very Merriest After Hours.

-Instead I suggest celebrating the holiday season at Disney World in a less expensive way using our guide.
+If this late night After Hours event is too expensive, or just won’t work for your family with younger kids, I suggest celebrating the holiday season at Disney World other ways using our guide.
 For example, tour on-site resorts, enjoy the holiday atmosphere included in a day at the parks, or explore the Disney Springs Christmas Tree Stroll.

 Pin it for later: